6 Components of Risk Intelligence & How to Boost Your Company’s “RQ”

 Ultimately, these companies understand that the first five components of risk intelligence aren’t worth much of anything if you can’t respond effectively.

-Improving risk response requires putting time in to prepare ahead of time and adopting the modern technology necessary to communicate effectively.
+Improving risk response requires time to prepare and adopt the modern technology necessary to communicate effectively.
 Building emergency notification templates is a good start.
 You should also make sure that you run periodic fire drills and tabletop exercises to hone the finer points of your response plan.

 Putting It All Together

-Boosting your company’s RQ won’t happen overnight.
-But—unlike IQ and EQ—it can be changed.
-With time, preparation, and the proper technology, you can level up your organization’s risk intelligence.
+Boosting your company’s RQ won’t happen overnight, but it can be changed.
+With time, preparation, and the proper technology, you can level up your organization’s risk intelligence to better protect your team and operations.